Handley-Page Halifax LL145, Skibbereen, Cork

 Wales.

-of April of '44 all through my life.
-I was just
+of that day of April of '44 all through my life.

-Bristol Hercules aero engines roaring over our heads, not much
+engines roaring over our heads, not much short of roof-top

-short of roof-top altitude as the cool headed Pilot, with
+altitude as the cool headed Pilot, with great skill, coaxed

-great skill, coaxed the aircraft from the skies onto a large
+the aircraft from the skies onto a large field, known as

-field, known as "The Marsh", right beside the town.
+"The Marsh", right beside the town.
+Fearful for our

-Fearful for our safety, the Headmaster ordered all out of
+safety, the Headmaster ordered all out of school without

-witnessed the image of the Halifax on her last circling before
+of the Halifax on her last circling before coming to

 possibility of seeing the actual touch-down.
 Suddenly

-teacher told us that all was well, that the 'plane which we
+our teacher told us that all was well, that the 'plane which

 At lunch time, we got a fine view of the undamaged